 Making compost as such does not require light or even sunlight!

 This was one of my doubts when I started learning about composting.
 But don’t fret!
-Microbes here don’t need sunlight and in fact heat from sunlight can increase the temperature than it already is.
+Microbes here don’t need sunlight and in fact, heat from sunlight can increase the temperature than it already is.
 This leads to overheating and microbes might just die at a certain temperature and this could lead to rotting, therefore foul smelling.

 So an ideal place for compost would be a corner of your balcony or near your window.
 Where there is shade and proper aeration.